PTI tally of COVID-19 cases, recoveries and deaths in India at 10.45 pm | Health

 - India

-Following is a state/Union Territory-wise tally of COVID-19 cases, recoveries, deaths, and active cases in India at 10.45 pm, according to data provided by various governments.
+Following is a state/union territory-wise tally of COVID-19 cases, active cases, recoveries and deaths in India at 10.45 pm, according to data provided by various governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)